ismanf/golang-design-patterns/README.md

 request along the chain until an object handles it.

 ### Strategy
-Define a family oafl gorit h ms, encapsulate each one, and make them interchangeable.
+Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

 ### Observer